Kismet, Man of Fate: Modern revival

 Following the 2016 Orlando nightclub shooting, Lewis and his creative team produced a short, modern-day story of Kismet, first for GEEKED Magazine online and then reprinted by the Chin-Tanners' A Wave Blue World publishing house as part of a Free Comic Book Day 2017 give-away.

 On May 2, 2017, Kismet, Man of Fate began as a weekly online series from A Wave Blue World's "Under Current" line, with Lewis, Tuazon, and Croonenborghs joined by letterer Taylor Esposito.
 On November 28, 2018, A Wave Blue World published a print edition entitled Kismet, Man of Fate - Volume 1: Boston Strong, featuring cover art by Natasha Alterici and a Foreword by Laila Alawa.

 In July 2020, Lewis revealed that A Wave Blue World would not be producing a second volume and that he and the art team would be turning to a crowdfunding campaign instead.
+That effort, though successful, was shut down during the ongoing COVID-19 pandemic.

+Lewis has since commented publicly that he would like to explore the character's asexuality were there future stories produced.

 Broken Frontier conclusion

 In the 2015 Broken Frontier Anthology story, Kismet's background is given more detail, including his full name (Khalil Qisma), his home (Algiers), and his occupation (jail guard) before becoming "Kismet."
 While fighting off a home invasion, Qisma discovers a fantastic material inside the wall of his house that, when worn as a cape, gives him his split-second glimpses of the future (his "foresense").
 Later, he takes to the streets, thwarting local crimes until Frenchman Lamond Lamont enlists him to help in the European war effort.
 Leaving his wife and young children behind, Kismet accepts, leading to his Bomber Comics adventures.

 Kismet's final wartime mission, however, brings him to the realization that Lamont has turned traitor and threatens the Allies plans to liberate France.
 He confronts Lamont who admits to his treachery just as Kismet foresees Lamont falling to his death.
 Unwilling to accept both his friend's betrayal and fate, Kismet denies his foresense and stops Lamont from falling; Lamont, however, does not wish to be saved and wriggles loose, falling to his slightly delayed death.
 Yet, Kismet's action—delaying Lamont's fate even momentarily—triggers some kind of supernatural phenomenon.
 Kismet suddenly disappears, removed from physical reality.

 Some time later, Kismet is somehow bonded to Bostonian urban planner Qadar Hussein with whom he can communicate from a ghostly other plane of reality he terms "side-space."
 Qadar can switch places physically with Kismet, allowing the unaged superhero to return to action.
 Apparently, Qadar's sister Deena, their friend Rabia, and Lamont's descendant Larue Lamont are all aware of this double life.